-Jeanette Viney, MD Breast team chairperson, Sanford Bismarck Cancer Committee to screen women at the right times and with the right machinery to upfront find every breast cancer in the earliest stage possible.
+Jeanette Viney, MD Breast team chairperson, Sanford Bismarck Cancer Committee right times and with the right machinery to find every breast cancer in the earliest stage possible.

-Sanford Bismarck Breast Care Update: 2015-2016
+Sanford Bismarck Breast Care: 2015-2016

-In 2015 just at Sanford Bismarck 109 women were diagnosed with breast cancer (five patients had two separate cancers at time of diagnosis) and in the first 10 months of 2016: 114 persons (including one male).
-It is known that ALL women are at some risk of getting breast cancer and the evaluation tools being developed have become more and more specific a necessity for all women everywhere in our state.
+In 2015 at Sanford Bismarck 109 women were diagnosed with breast cancer (five patients had two separate cancers at time of diagnosis) and in the first 10 months of 2016: 114 persons (including one male).
+It is known that ALL women are at some risk of getting breast cancer and the evaluation tools being developed have become more and more specific to screen women at the